aldonovan/The-Price-is-Right/README.md

 For example, we wrote a short function called bitmapToBase64 that allowed us fo

 ## Accomplishments that we're proud of
+We were able to implement the image recognition and product matching with a degree of accuracy that ...?

 ## What we learned